sunnydigital/sunnydigital.github.io/content/notes/monocle/index.md

 Preserving Graph Structure:

-Through the process of minimizing the loss function, the algorithm ensures that the relationships between data points observed in the original graph $\mathcal{G}$ are maintained in the lower-dimensional space.
+Through the process of minimizing the loss function, the algorithm ensures that the relationships between data psaoints observed in the original graph $\mathcal{G}$ are maintained in the lower-dimensional space.
 This preservation of graph structure is essential for extracting meaningful insights and knowledge from the data.

-## Complete Loss Function
+## Complete Loss Function and Visualization

 This is a simplified version of the complete Reverse Graph Embedding.
 This previous example *only* considers graph structures in the latent (genotype) state, but not the observed phenotypes within the optimization parameters.
 To find a way to connect the high and low dimensions, RGE both ensures that